Small Business Phone Problems: 5 Common Issues and How to Fix Them

 - Customers complain they can never reach you

-- Your voicemail says "we're closed" but doesn't help
+- Your voicemail says "we're closed" but offers nothing useful

-- Emergency calls get the same treatment as general queries
+- Emergency calls get the same treatment as routine queries

 Why It Happens

 The problem: buying decisions don't follow business hours.
-Someone researching a new kitchen at 8pm is ready to enquire NOW.
-By Monday morning, they've either forgotten or called someone else.
+Someone researching a new kitchen at 8pm on a Tuesday is ready to enquire now.
+By Monday morning, they've either forgotten the thought or called someone who was available.

 The Quick Fix

 "Thanks for calling [Business Name].
-We're closed for the evening but I'll return all calls first thing tomorrow morning.
+We're closed for the evening, but I return all calls first thing tomorrow morning.
 For genuine emergencies, you can reach me at [emergency number].
 Otherwise, please leave your details and I'll call you back by 10am."

 The Proper Solution